 In case you're curious, the reason there isn't an equivalent "Minimal Heterodyne Kit with Unstabilized Zeeman Laser" is that such a laser would generally not produce a split/beat frequency during part of mode sweep.
 For homodyne, as long as there is always at least one longitudinal mode present (with no gaps due to mode hops), the interferometer will work properly subject to the constraint that the path length difference is less than a few cm.

 These laser produce a narrow beam (less thatn 1 mm in diameter), but because PLD needs to be small, the diameter at the detector should be similar for both the reference and measurement beams.
-However, if desired, beam expander can be added.
+However, if desired, a beam expander can be added.
 Ask.

 The typical parts are shown below: